I was 17 years old and had never met a blind man before. Every day, he sat at the counter of the diner where I poured coffee.

 It wasn’t about the art for him, he said.
 It was about being who he was, and not letting anything take that away.

 One day he came into the diner with another man.
 They sat in a faraway booth but the fragments I caught of their conversation captivated me.
 They were speaking of things I felt in my soul, things I’ve never been able to find words for.
 I kept their coffee cups full as I strained to listen.

 When they started to leave, I grabbed Andy’s arm, “Please,” I whispered, “Tell me what you were saying to that man?”
 And this was how I found my first teacher.

 We met every Tuesday night.
 He patiently answered all of my questions, the ones I’d pent up for years.
 “Truth is everywhere,” he taught me.
 “Open yourself up to everything, always seek beauty.”
 He described the universe as a magnificent vase that had smashed into tiny pieces.
 “And each of us clings to our small shard of glass and calls it a vase.”

 The way that he moved through the world was magical.
 When he decided to spend the summer in the mountains, he told me he wanted to buy a van.
 “But you’re blind,” I reminded him, “You can’t drive.”
-He laughed.

 A few weeks later he won $10,000 in the lottery and bought that van.
 Then a friend mentioned he was looking for a ride to the mountains, and offered to drive them both there.
 That’s how Andy rolled.